 Dry-Fit the Wall Together

-Lay the two 96-inch two-by-fours on the floor, parallel and about 93 inches apart.
+Lay the two 96-inch 2x4s on the floor, parallel and about 93 inches apart.
 These will be the wall's top and bottom plates.
 Lay two of the wall studs at the ends.
 Lay the remaining five wall studs between those two end wall studs.
 Mark five 16-inch on-center positions for these middle studs.
 Both the top and bottom plates should receive the same marks.

 Fasten the Bottom and Top Plates

 With the hammer and nails, nail each of the studs between the top and bottom plates.
 Face-nail at the ends rather than toe-nailing.

 The bottom plate must be made of pressure-treated wood if you are securing it directly to a concrete floor (with the wood touching concrete).

 With the carpenter's glue, glue the bottom foam spacer to the bottom plate.
 Wipe any excess clean and let it thoroughly dry.
 The spacer protects the floor from marring.

 Raise and Secure the Wall to the Ceiling

 With an assistant, tip up and place the wall into position.
 Slide the two top foam spacers into place.
 Bolt the wall into the ceiling with the four 5-inch lag bolts fitted with washers.